 A team, composed of researchers from Centro Nacional de Investigaciones Oncológicas (CNIO), Columbia University Medical Center, German Cancer Research Center (DKFZ), Heidelberg Institute for Stem Cell Technology and Experimental Medicine (HI-STEM), Autonomous University of Madrid, and Murcian Institute of Biomedical Investigation (IMIB), recently carried out experiments to identify cells in the stroma that aid tumor growth.

-Analyzing CAFs from mouse PDAC tumors and fibroblasts of normal pancreatic fibroblasts, the team discovered that a gene called Saa3
+Analyzing CAFs from mouse PDAC tumors and normal pancreatic fibroblasts, the team discovered that a gene called Saa3

 .
 Analyzing samples from pancreatic cancer patients, the team discovered that SAA1, the ortholog of murine Saa3, is overexpressed in human CAFs, and this overexpression is associated with worse survival.

 These data, collectively, show that SAA1 may play a key role on the protumorigenic properties of the stroma and in the progression of pancreatic cancer.
 Therefore, inhibiting SAA1 in CAFs may be a way to treat the devastating disease.
 The researchers hope to combine SAA1 inhibition with other therapeutic strategies in order to improve the treatment of patients with pancreatic cancer.

 Findings of the study have been reported in a paper titled "Saa3 is a key mediator of the protumorigenic properties of cancer-associated fibroblasts in pancreatic tumors," appearing in the proceedings of the National Academy of sciences.
 Magdolna Djurec is the first author.